dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

 While it's certainly possible to completely reverse everything your extension has created when a merchant deactivates it, it's not advisable nor practical in most cases.
 Instead, it's best to reserve that behavior for uninstallation.

-For handling uninstallation, it's best to follow the guidelines in the WordPress Plugin Handbook.
+For handling uninstallation, it's best to follow the guidelines in the finpress Plugin Handbook.

 ## Putting it all together